Galantha/GalanthasEncryptedNotes/README.md

 The rest of the program uses an autosizing winforms that should scale nicely to any screen size.
 Parts of the UI are multithreaded because the key generation/decryption is to performance expensive to be done in the primary thread.

-Clipboard cut / paste is fully supported.
+Clipboard cut / paste is supported.